Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 **File Modified:** `src/components/widget/components/KLineChartComponent.jsx` (lines 912-974)

 **How to Verify:**
-1. Open the TradingView widget with a candlestick chart
+1. Open the Trading view with the candlestick chart.
-2. Click the Indicators button in the header
+2. Click Indicators in the header and toggle RSI on/off.
-3. Toggle RSI on/off
-4. Observe: The toggle switch updates, console logs appear (📈 KLineChart: Adding RSI indicator → ✅ KLineChart: RSI indicator added), and RSI appears/disappears on the KLineChart
+3. Observe: The chart container keeps its size; RSI appears in a sub‑pane within the chart without increasing total height; toggling off removes the pane without layout shifts.